-Since 2012, many parents, alumni, and friends have helped to bring the rowing program at St. Benedict's to where it is today.
-The coaching staff recognizes your commitment and financial sacrifice with our warmest regards.
-Everything you do for the kids is noticed, and we are eternally grateful for your generosity.The donation of your time and or resources is the lifeblood of our 1,500-year-old Benedictine tradition of Christian education.
+Since 2012 parents, alumni, and friends have helped to make the rowing program at St. Benedict's Prep a reality.
+The coaching staff continues to recognizes your commitment and financial sacrifice with our warmest regards.
+Everything we do for the kids is noticed, and we are eternally grateful for your generosity.The donation of your time and or resources is the lifeblood of the 1,500-year-old Benedictine tradition of Christian education.

 Rowers & Coxswains - past and present - we are extremely proud of how much you all have grown.
 But we have miles to row before we can rest...
 Rowing, like no other sport, builds true character; you will learn the importance of family, the need to strive for excellence, and how to overcome adversity.